Synonym(s): Rehsonia sinensis

 U.S. Present: AL, AR, CT, DE, FL, GA, IL, KY, LA, MA, MD, MI, MS, NC, NY, PA, SC, TN, TX, VA, VT, WV

-Distribution: Japanese and Chinese wisteria are found extensively throughout the eastern states.
+Distribution in Texas: Japanese and Chinese wisteria are found extensively throughout the eastern states.

 List All Observations of Wisteria sinensis reported by Citizen Scientists